-- The purpose of the LSPS is to: - provide a 20-year land use vision for Ballina Shire, - · outline the characteristics which make our area special, - identify our shared values to be enhanced or maintained, - direct how future growth and change will be managed, - · implement the North Coast Regional Plan 2036 where relevant to our area, and - identify where further detailed strategic planning that may be needed.
+- provide a 20-year land use vision for Ballina Shire. - outline the characteristics which make our area special, - identify our shared values to be enhanced or maintained. - direct how future growth and change will be managed, - implement the North Coast Regional Plan 2036 where relevant to our area, and - identify further detailed strategic planning that may be needed.